 Let’s not waste any more time and jump into the review.

-The Taurus 740 SLIM is a subcompact, single stack pistol chambered in .40 S&W. It holds six rounds in the magazine, plus one more in the chamber for a total of seven rounds.
+The Taurus PT 740 is a subcompact, single-stack pistol chambered in .40 S&W. It holds six rounds in the magazine, plus one more in the chamber for a total of seven rounds.
 The unloaded weight of the gun is only 19 ounces.
-So even with seven 40-caliber rounds the weight is still pretty light.
+So even with seven .40 caliber rounds, the weight is still pretty light.

-The frame is polymer and the Taurus 740′s slide is made of steel.
-The frame is black and the the slide has a matte black finish, though Taurus calls it blue.
+The frame is made of polymer and the Taurus 40 cal SLIM slide is made of steel.
+The frame is black and the slide has a matte black finish, though Taurus calls it blue.

 The sights on the 740 are pretty good.
 They are low profile, but still very useable.
 The rear sight is adjustable, which I know some people will like.
 On a defensive pistol, I prefer fixed sights, as they tend to be more durable and are less likely to get knocked off point of aim.
 The sights are “three-dot” style.
 A fiber optic or tritium front sight would have been appreciated, but not really expected at this price.

 The barrel length is 3.2″.
 This creates a situation where the gun is easier to conceal, but the rounds will not develop as much velocity as they likely would from a “full size” 4-5″ barrel.

 The 740 SLIM has a manual safety mounted on the left side of the gun.
 Pressing down, so that the lever is horizontal to the deck, puts the gun in fire mode.
 A red dot is shown on the slide indicating the gun is ready to fire.
 Pushing the safety lever up prevents the gun from firing.
 The safety is easy to operate, and I did not find it accidentally engaged.